vvoicu/ServiceTester/README.md

 For a proper setup you will need a MongoDb; the default install will suffice.

 Run the FranceDealerAsyncTest it has a complete flow.
+Note: You have to run it against a servince.
+If you dont have one, install Fiddler and run it against localhost:8888

 Environment Setup: